chaparalatharun/PromptedReels/README.md

 # Prompted Reels 🎥🤖

-**Prompted Reels** is an AI-powered pipeline for creating faceless short-form videos (Reels, Shorts, TikToks) from scripts.
+**Prompted Reels** is an AI-powered pipeline for turning plain ideas into structured, faceless short-form videos (Reels, Shorts, TikToks).
 It combines voice synthesis, visual matching, and LLM-powered scene generation to automate the video creation process.

 ---